Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 ## RNE

-Intro: what is a CSV file? how to read a CSV file line by line?
+Intro: what is a CSV file?
+What is encoding? how to read a CSV file line by line?

 1. Read the CSV file (mind the encoding, & French separator)
 2. Match our mayors (expect .98 match)